hypo69/hypo/readme.md

 2. **Download and set up the `bin` directory**:
    [Download bin directory](https://mega.nz/file/VahExTTQ#igYq3AM8W_xUDvONX3VOKM5Nx-m9pLgno-YpqCzWNPo)
    - Unzip into the `hypotez` folder (`hypotez/bin`).

+	### Easy Way
+	Execute the install script `.\INSTALL.PS1`.

+    The script will guide you through the steps to set up hypotez efficiently.
+After completion, continue to the Configuration section below to add your credentials and any other specific settings.

+Continue to manual install:

 3. **Set execution policy**:
    ```powershell